NoahMLoomis/blog/content/the-end.md

     import Image from '$lib/Image.svelte'
 </script>

 I'm sitting in the Seattle airport.
 2 days ago, I finished the PCT.
 It's funny, when I started, the thought of finishing was so far from reality.
 There were so many obstacles and unknown factors in play.
-Fitness, injury, family emergency, so many of these things could have detailed my trip in the first week, or in the last.
+Fitness, injury, family emergency, so many of these things could have derailed my trip in the first week, or in the last.

 The feeling of finishing something that's been such a pipedream for 10 years is strange.
 It's not like winning a big sports match, where there's a decisive moment that your team scores the winning goal.
 Instead it's a slow build up in the last week, the last month.
 During that time, i would try to be reflective about my trip, my different experiences, but failing.
 It's really hard for me to be really reflective in the moment.
 I might do one last blog post after this one with some final reflections in the next two weeks instead.